-Glue ear is a common childhood condition with the main symptom of hearing loss in one or both ears
+Glue ear is a common childhood condition with the main symptom being temporary deafness in one or both ears

 What is glue ear?

 Glue Ear (also known as Otitis Media with Effusions) occurs where the middle ear gets blocked with fluid which has a glue-like consistency.